After you connect to your account via SSH, you might need these commands for:

 cp copy_what copy_where

-If you would like to copy to a higher directory, insert the full path, starting from home
+To copy to a higher directory, insert the full path, starting from

-mv (move).
-Same as cp, you can move both files and folders.
+mv (move) – same as cp, you may move both files and folders:

 mv move_what move_where